 Immediately after coming out of my fattening, frothy, bad-eating-habit bubble, I knew I needed to make a change.
 However, giving up coffee or switching to sweeteners was not an option.
-The challenge became finding a happy medium between my taste buds and waistline.
+The challenge became finding a happy medium between my beloved coffee and skinny jeans.

 These are some of the changes and substitutions I implemented to substantially reduce the coffee calories I was consuming.
 Now, be warned, this is not ground breaking information.
 It’s just a simple common-sense strategy that I wish I had used years ago.

 1. I started to measure out my morning creamer.
 Previously I would just pour in the creamer having no idea (nor did I care) about the number of calories.
-The creamer I use is 35 calories a tablespoon.
+The creamer I use is 35 calories (and 5 grams of sugar) a tablespoon.
 Now I allow myself two tablespoons of creamer a day with my morning coffee.
 It turns out that I like the taste much better with less creamer.
 Funny how that works.